 stand-alone, portable, and USB OCR scanners;

-QWERTY and braille notetakers;
+braille notetakers;

-braille embossers;
+braille embossers; and

-speech input software; and
+speech input software.

-mobile applications.

 To show any product that is not included on the approved products list for the Texas Workforce Commission (TWC), the evaluator must first request approval from the VR counselor in writing.
 The VR counselor obtains written approval from ATU through email.
 If approved, the evaluator must keep the email with the ATU approval in the customer's record.